Nancy4Hany/Nancy4Hany/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on [posty](https://github.com/Nancy4Hany/Posty)
+- 🔭 I’m currently working on
+- [] [WorkBridge]([https://github.com/Nancy4Hany/Posty](https://github.com/Nancy4Hany/WorkBridge)) which's a hiring platform using Microservices Architecture
+- [] [a Messaging System]using .NET, WPF and MVC for the architecture ( project objectives are to apply the clean code and design patterns concepts )

 - 🌱 I’m currently learning AngularJS, vueJS and unity